ahmedk92/ahmedk92.github.io/_posts/2020-05-23-Animating with Core Graphics If You Have To.md

 Assume we want to uniformly animate the stroke of a ring-like shape over 3 seconds.
 So, let's have some idealistic assumptions, and do simple maths:

-1. Assume the refresh rate along those whole 3 seconds is 60 FPS.
+1. Assume the refresh rate along those whole 3 seconds is constantly 60 FPS each.
 2. Assume all frames have equal durations.

 Now, since we agree that each second should have 60 frames, then our 3-second animation should have 3x60 frames = 180 frames.